 The coolest thing is, these biographies are teaching all of us, across so many areas of traditional curriculum.
 We’ve got history, science, social studies, reading, vocabulary, sports, art and more.

-Sarah would have had a biography unit this year in public school.
-That’s not why we’re encouraging her interest in them, but it’s certainly an interesting chance to reflect on how homeschooling has provided us with so much freedom – and how, when Sarah is invested in her education, she’ll dig deeper than she ever had a chance to in a public school setting!
+Ashar would have had a biography unit this year in public school.
+That’s not why we’re encouraging her interest in them, but it’s certainly an interesting chance to reflect on how homeschooling has provided us with so much freedom – and how, when Ashar is invested in her education, she’ll dig deeper than she ever had a chance to in a public school setting!

 We just finished our fourth book in the Life of Fred elementary series, “Life of Fred: Dogs.”
 Now we’re into “Life of Fred: Edgewood.”

-If you had EVER told me that Sarah would ask me, routinely, to read one more chapter of a book that’s more or less about math, I’d have laughed hysterically.
+If you had EVER told me that Ashar would ask me, routinely, to read one more chapter of a book that’s more or less about math, I’d have laughed hysterically.

 What’s the rest of the family reading?